This post was co-authored by Richie Ahuja.

-Rice feeds the world.
-It provides more calories to humans than any other food, and more than a billion people depend on rice cultivation for their livelihoods.
+Rice provides more calories to humans than any other food, and more than 1 billion people depend on rice cultivation for their livelihoods.

-These colliding trends mean that the world must learn to produce more rice – and to do it with less land, less water and less labor.
-That means devising more efficient and profitable production systems that are resilient to climate change and contribute less to it.
-This is exactly the challenge EDF and its partners have taken up in India, a country where roughly 500 million of the world’s 2.3 billion people in small-scale farming families live and earn $2 - $4 a day.
+It means the world must learn to produce more rice – and to do it with less land, less water and less labor.
+It’s the very challenge Environmental Defense Fund and its partners have taken on in India, a country where roughly 500 million of the world’s 2.3 billion people in small-scale farming families live, earning between $2 and $4 a day.

-When organic material decays without oxygen, as it does in water-logged rice paddies, soil microbes generate methane, a greenhouse gas with 25 times more warming potential than CO2.
-In India, rice methane emission account for about 10% of the nation’s total greenhouse gas (GHG) emissions.
+When organic material decays in water-logged rice paddies, soil microbes generate methane, a greenhouse gas with 84 times more warming potential than carbon dioxide.
+In India, rice methane emissions account for about 10 percent of the nation’s total greenhouse gas emissions.

-The rice farmers in South India are working with non-governmental organizations that are part of a broad coalition called the Fair Climate Network.
-EDF’s science team is working with these NGOs to develop an environmentally sustainable and economically profitable way to farm rice that will increase climate resilience and decrease GHG emissions.
+Rice farmers in South India are now working with non-governmental organizations in a broad coalition, the Fair Climate Network, to address such challenges.
+EDF scientists teamed up with these partners to develop an environmentally sustainable and economically profitable way to farm rice that will increase climate resilience and decrease greenhouse gas emissions.

-With our partners, we are developing rice farming practices that change water, fertilizer and organic matter management such that GHG emissions go down as rice yield and farm profitability stay stable or go up.
-Our partners are working with thousands of rice farmers to record all the farm level data (methods of tilling and weeding, types of fertilizer used, amount of water used and harvest yields) necessary to understand the economic and environmental impacts of their work.
+Our partners are already working with thousands of rice farmers to record all the farm level data necessary to understand the economic and environmental impacts of their work.

 If low carbon rice farming becomes the standard…in South Indian states, we can decrease GHG emissions by 40-100 million tons per year.